Dan5762/language-model-explorations/markov-chains/README.md

 ### Mathemtical Definition

-Given a sequence of random variables $ X_1, X_2, X_3, \ldots $ which exist in the state space $X_i$ the process is a Markov chain if the probability of moving to the next state depends only on the present state and not on the previous states.
+Given a sequence of random variables $X_1, X_2, X_3, \ldots$ which exist in the state space $X_i$ the process is a Markov chain if the probability of moving to the next state depends only on the present state and not on the previous states.

 This means that we have: